Pranto-Bapary/tip-calculator/README.md

 ### What I learned

-By creating this project I grasped a good knowledge about CSS Grid,Flexbox,Responsive Design and also leared JavaScript Dom Manipulation,Form Validation and how to handle errors.
+By creating this project I grasped a good knowledge about CSS Grid,Flexbox,Responsive Design and also learned JavaScript DOM Manipulation,Form Validation and how to handle errors.

 ### Useful resources